thathoff/kirby-git-content/README.md

 - `push` (Boolean): Push your changes to remote? (default: `false`)
 - `commitMessage` (String): Configure the template for the commit message (default: `:action:(:item:): :url:`)
 - `cronHooksEnabled` (Boolean): Whether `/git-content/push` and `/git-content/pull` endpoints are enabled or not. (default: `true`)
-- `cronHooksSecret` (String): When set, this secret must be sent with the cronHooks as a get parameter.
-Note: If you set a secret, only the GET method will work on the webhooks.   `/git-content/(pull|push)?secret=S0up3rS3c3t`
+- `cronHooksSecret` (String): When set, this secret must be sent with the cronHooks as a get parameter, see [Cron / Webhooks](#cron--webhooks) for more details.
 - `displayErrors` (Boolean): Display git errors when saving pages (default: `true`)
 - `gitBin` (String): Path to the `git` binary
 - `disable` (Boolean): If set to `true`, the plugin won't initialize. (default: `false`)